 Small paperback books.
 Once your child gets the hang of it, they will move through them very quickly.

 In the past, literacy simply meant the ability to read and write.
 Today, experts recognize that literacy also involves understanding written material, using the information to make choices, and expressing oneself effectively.

 These skills are critical to navigating life in the upper grades and beyond, so establishing a strong foundation is important.
 Experts say students with poor reading and writing skills are more likely to struggle with school, job performance, and decisions on complex topics like health and finances.
 They’re also less able to help their own kids develop good habits and skills.
 In short, a strong foundation in reading and writing helps to prepare your children — and your grandchildren — for success.

 Most children start Kindergarten around age five, but kids may start reading on either side of that milestone.
 Some start at age four; others don’t read until age seven.
 Pressuring a child to use material that is too advanced for them can cause problems down the road.

-It’s a good idea to gauge your child’s reading level because they may be above or below grade level.
+It’s a good idea to gauge your child’s reading level because they may be higher or lower than grade level.
 You can look for placement tests online or on curriculum publishers’ websites.
 Other sites offer tiered word tests to help you find the level where your child fits best.

 For your consideration, here are some average ages and stages.